dairycultist/OpenNote/README.md

 - optimize server usage (i.e. no video hosting idk)
 - be like tumblr

-Client: HTML that uses TypeScript (JS) to make requests to the server with tRPC

-Server: TypeScript (JS) which listens to requests and stores information in an SQL db

-or I might just make it solo in php + sql, it's basically just frontend + db + security right

 compact webdesign like email :O

 yo twitter ur a private company why do you care about supporting free speech, your appeal should be that you allow people to share what they do with others, you should be pro-user, be anti-drama, have decent media embeds for goodness sake